Real-Time Uncertainty Estimation in Computer Vision via Uncertainty-Aware Distribution Distillation: Related Work

 Uncertainty estimation can be obtained for deep learning in a principled manner through Bayesian neural networks\cite{mackay1992practical, neal2012bayesian}.
 However, they typically suffer from significant computational burdens due to the intractability of posteriors.
 As such, computational tractability has been a primary focus of research.
 One such direction is through Markov Chain Monte Carlo (MCMC)\cite{neal2012bayesian}.
 For instance, stochastic gradient versions of MCMC have been proposed\cite{chen2014stochastic, welling2011bayesian, ma2015complete, gong2018meta} to scale MCMC method to large datasets.
 Nevertheless, these approaches can be difficult to scale to high-dimensional data.
 An alternative solution is through variational inference in which parametric distributions are used to approximate the intractable true posteriors of the weights of neural networks\cite{kingma2015variational,louizos2017multiplicative,blundell2015weight,wu2018deterministic}.
 However, the variational inference can suffer from sub-optimal performances\cite{blier2018description}.

 There have also been Non-Bayesian techniques for uncertainty estimation.
 For instance, an ensemble of randomly-initialized NNs\cite{lakshminarayanan2017simple} has shown to be effective.
-Nevertheless, they require training and saving multiple NNs, which can be resource inefficient.
+However, it requires training and saving multiple NNs, which can be costly in practice.
 Methods to more efficiently obtaining ensembles exist\cite{geifman2018bias,huang2017snapshot}, but these can come at the cost of quality of uncertainty estimates.
 Most of the above-mentioned methods require multiple forward passes of NNs at test time, which prohibits their deployment in real-time computer vision systems.
 Several techniques have been proposed to speed up uncertainty estimation.
 Postels et al.\cite{postels2019sampling} proposed a method for sampling-free uncertainty estimation through variance propagation.
-However, the technique makes several simplistic assumptions about the covariance matrices of NNs, which can lead to inaccurate approximations.
+However, the simplistic assumptions they made about the covariance matrices of NN activation might lead to inaccurate approximations.
 Another approach speeds up the sampling process by leveraging the temporal information in videos\cite{huang2018efficient}.
 However, the method cannot be generically applied and results in a non-trivial drop in predictive performance.
-Ilg et al.\cite{ilg2018uncertainty} proposed the use of a multi-hypotheses NN with a novel loss function to obtain sample-free uncertainty estimates.
-Nevertheless, it can lead to hypothesis collapse thereby underestimating uncertainty.
+Ilg et al.\cite{ilg2018uncertainty} proposed the use of a multi-hypotheses NN with a novel loss function to obtain sample-free uncertainty estimates in the optical flow estimation task.
+However \cite{ilg2018uncertainty} uses an additional network to merge the hypotheses that incurs extra memory cost at inference time.

 Distillation-based methods have also been explored. \cite{bulo2016dropout} proposed to distill predictive means from a dropout teacher to a student network.
-As mentioned above, this setup leads to the loss of the epistemic uncertainty of the MC dropout teacher. \cite{malinin2019ensemble} proposed a similar distillation approach from an ensemble of networks.
-However, this approach fails to account for aleatoric uncertainty.
-Moreover, no prior work has demonstrated the effectiveness of distillation for fast uncertainty estimation in a scalable way beyond toy datasets.
-In this work, we aim to fill this gap.
+As addressed above, this leads to the loss of the epistemic uncertainty of the MC dropout teacher.
+Most similar to our method is \cite{malinin2019ensemble}, which uses the Dirichlet distribution to approximate predictive distribution of an ensemble of networks.
+However, the proposed method requires a large size of ensemble to effectively train a student network, which can be prohibitively expensive for challenging computer vision tasks.
+In addition, the proposed use of the Dirichlet distribution is not only practically hard to optimize, but also not applicable for regression tasks.